StrikeEB/PlantMonitor/README.md

 # Plant Monitor

 A simple and fun project to monitor plants using [Adafruit Feather HUZZAH ESP8266](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/overview).
-The solution will provide -_insights at a glance_- into plant health using time-series data on temperature, soil humidity and moisture.
+The solution will provide _insights at a glance_ into plant health using time-series data on temperature, soil humidity and moisture.
 This project focuses on sensing and insights visualisation, which could potentially call for an action.
 Control systems to water plants when soil humidity drops below a certain level could be the next potential iteration of the project.

 The project is based around a single plant, but the methodology and solution architecture introduced are easily scalable.
 You can use this project as a basis to then add sensors for further insights, or scale by increasing the number of data collection nodes to inform about performance of multiple plants – even a whole farm!